 We were taught at school, or better still we were brainwashed, into believing that languages were divided into two broad categories: those that were generally defined as "living" and those considered as "dead" languages.
 The former were those languages spoken in some part of the globe, while the latter were only studied, but did not constitute a means of communication anywhere in the world except under exceptional circumstances when used for dialogue at elevated cultural levels.

-Among the spoken languages, Italian is one of those experiencing strong evolution, and every day one finds oneself confronted by new unknown words that initially seem to be either mistaken or else a deviation from correct language usage.
+Among the spoken languages, Italian is one of those experiencing a strong evolution, and every day one finds oneself confronted by new unknown words that initially seem to be either mistaken or else a deviation from correct language usage.
 In fact, many of these terms are born, inadvertently or by necessity, to indicate an object or concept that the official language does not accommodate.

 Styles often lasted the length of the life of the monarch that had inspired them and had adopted them, for example the styles of furniture of Luigi XV - Luigi XVI , or Empire.
-The new styles always represented an evolution or refinement of previous trends, but past styles were never ridiculed or briskly set aside as had been the case for that which today is considered "modernariato".
+The new styles always represented an evolution or refinement of previous trends, but past styles were never ridiculed or briskly set aside as had been the case for that which today is considered modernariato.

-In the immediate period following World War I, there occurred the extraordinary birth of the styles of "Art Nouveau" and "Art Deco" which extended to all areas.
-Whereas, previously a style had influenced architecture, furniture or ornamental objects, these two styles became so widespread as to affect objects that until then had remained unchanged for centuries, for example cooking ware, posters etc along with the usual impacts on architecture, furniture and similar.
-No object was able to withstand the influence of these new aesthetic styles, not even coffee pots or faucets.
+It is in the immediate period following World War I, that the extraordinary birth of the styles of Art Nouveau and Art Deco occured.
+These new forms fo artistic expressions extended to all areas of creativity: whereas previously a style had influenced architecture, furniture or ornamental objects, these became so widespread to affect objects that, until then, had remained unchanged for centuries.
+From cooking ware to posters, from architecture to furniture, all aspects of artistic and craft production was influenced by the Art Deco and Art Nouveau: no object was able to withstand the influence of these new aesthetic styles, not even coffee pots or faucets.

 Even the smallest pieces of visible marble or bricks were sculpted or designed as though they were valuable pieces of furniture.
-Beneath one of the arches located on the public street, a chandelier was installed that was not a road lamp, but rather an enormous light fixture similar to that which might be found in the dining room of a upper middle class home.This neighborhood, that has not experienced any damage since the last World War, is fully inhabited and is called the "quartiere Coppede" (Coppede' neighborhood).
+Beneath one of the arches located on the public street, a chandelier was installed that was not a road lamp, but rather an enormous light fixture similar to that which might be found in the dining room of a upper middle class home.This neighborhood, that has not experienced any damage since the last World War, is fully inhabited and is called the quartiere Coppedè (Coppedè neighborhood).

-Images by Pasquale Comenga
+Images of the Coppedè neighborood by Pasquale Comenga.